Frequently Asked Questions

 What does it mean to be placed on academic probation or disqualification?

 If a student's CSUN or overall GPA falls below a 2.0, he/she will be placed on academic probation.
 Students who do not make academic progress while on probation may be disqualified from the University.
-For detailed information on the University's academic probation and disqualification policies, please check out the Probation and Disqualification handout (.pdf).

 Students who are experiencing academic difficulties should make an appointment with a Liberal Studies Advisor immediately by calling (818) 677-3300.